The Official Website of Alfred L. Anduze

 author's bio

-Alfred Lee Anduze, M.D. is a native Virgin Islander, born in Christiansted, St Croix, with family roots in France, Puerto Rico, and Southern United States.
-As an American/West Indian, he grew up among the great storytellers and fabricators of a small but widespread multi-ethnic community and acquired an unquenchable love of reading and original stories.
+Alfred Lee Anduze, M.D. is a native Virgin Islander, born in Christiansted, St Croix, with additional family roots in Iberian Europe, North Africa and the Eastern United States.
+As a West Indian, he grew up among the great storytellers and fabricators of a small but widespread multi-ethnic community and acquired an unquenchable love of reading and original stories.

 He comes from a solid line of writers, including his grandmother, Mildred V. Anduze, father, Aubrey A. Anduze, and Leonard Anduze, Eric Anduze, Rosa Pagés Anduze of France and Pablo Anduze of Venezuela.
 While as a practicing ophthalmologist producing scientific papers for journals and lectures for the international circuit was a vocation, writing original stories has been his passion.

-With a basic interest in biology, botany, biochemistry and physics, he's currently in pursuit of the desire for enlightenment available through books and the natural lure of creative writing which rotates around original stories of life in the Caribbean and medical textbooks designed to explain the intricacies of disease, health and well-being in the 21st century.
+With a basic interest in biology, botany, biochemistry and physics, he's currently in pursuit of the desire for enlightenment available through books and the natural lure of creative writing which rotates around original stories of life in the Caribbean.
+The Caribbean Tails series follows Cyril the Crab, an influential crustacean residing at and in the reef of Pelican Cove, on the island of St Croix.
+As the local "Don," Cyril provides protection and advice to the area's plants and animals and often participates in many of their adventures.

 Books